-In order to conduct our work here at LANL, we may use equipment such as computers, LANL-issued cell phones, power tools, hand tools, precious metals, and government vehicles.
-Government personal property is all equipment and materials belonging to the U.S. government but does not include real property (land or buildings), records, or special nuclear materials.
+In order to conduct our work here at LANL, we may use equipment such as computers, LANLissued cell phones, power tools, hand tools, precious metals, and government vehicles.
+Government Personal Property is all equipment and materials belonging to the U.S. government but does not include real property (land or buildings), records, or special nuclear materials.
 In addition, LANL has stewardship responsibilities for government and sponsor property.
-All employees must use government personal property to further LANL's mission, use for official use only, handle with care, and protect from loss, theft, fraud, and misuse.
+All employees must use government personal property to further LANL's mission, for official use only, handle with care, and protect from loss, theft, fraud, and misuse.
 You should not have an expectation of privacy when using any such resources, including LANL systems used for email, network, internet, and telephone communications.
 Incidental personal use of LANL property, equipment, facilities, and resources is permitted; use greater than incidental is allowed only with specific prior management approval and only for appropriate use.
 Any permitted personal use must be on your personal time.

 By managing assets across the facility, we improve utilization and performance, reduce capital costs, reduce asset-related operating costs, extend asset life, and subsequently improve ROA (return on assets).
-Employees and contractors working for the Laboratory are assigned government personal property to use at their workplace for official purposes only; upon assignment, they become custodians of that property.
-Custodians must sign an accountability statement for the government personal property assigned to them; by doing so, they agree to exercise "the same degree of care that a reasonable prudent person would use to protect his or her property from loss or damage, including misuses and misappropriation."
+Employees and contractors working for the Laboratory are assigned U.S. Government property to use at their workplace for official purposes only; upon assignment, they become custodians of that property.
+Custodians must sign an accountability statement for the U.S. Government property assigned to them; by doing so, they agree to exercise "the same degree of care that a reasonable prudent person would use to protect his or her property from loss or damage, including misuses and misappropriation."
 See P821, Government Personal Property, for detailed guidance.

-- Protect all government personal property assigned to you. - Ensure that your Property Accountability Statement is accurate. - Review and accept your Barcoded Property Holdings Report at least once a year and every time barcoded government personal property is assigned or transferred to you.
-Notify sunflowerissues@lanl.gov if your personal property information is not correct. - Ensure that incidental use of government personal property: - Is not the primary use of the government personal property. - Does not add incremental cost to the government. - Does not directly or indirectly interfere with Laboratory work. - Does not interfere with the employee's obligation to the Laboratory. - Is not otherwise prohibited as an unacceptable use. - Adhere to the appropriate use of equipment or systems as required by applicable federal, state, or local laws and regulations. - Properly report all government personal property that is lost, damaged, destroyed, or stolen.
-Refer to Property Help for procedure information.
+- Protect all government property assigned to you. - Ensure that your Property Accountability Statement is accurate. - Review and accept your Barcoded Property Holdings Report at least once a year and every time barcoded government personal property is assigned or transferred to you.
+Notify sunflowerissues@lanl.gov if your personal property information is not correct. - If you transport property (e.g., laptop for telework purposes), make sure you have completed a Property Transport Request (PTR) Form 237-R through your organization's deployed property specialist or attach a copy of your approved PTR and send to propertyspecialists@lanl.gov. - Ensure that incidental use of government personal property: - Is not the primary use of the government personal property. - · Does not add incremental cost to the government. - Does not directly or indirectly interfere with Laboratory work. - Does not interfere with the worker's obligation to the Laboratory. - Is not otherwise prohibited as an unacceptable use. - Adhere to the appropriate use of equipment or systems as required by applicable federal, state, or local laws and regulations. - Properly report all government property that is lost, damaged, destroyed, or stolen.

 Q: I recently was given approval by the COI Committee to participate on the Family YMCA's board as the board secretary.
-One of my duties is to create the meeting notes.
+Part of my duties is to create the meeting notes.
 Can I work on the notes using my LANL computer and print and email them to other board members?